 The type of the battery used in the electric vehicles

-’EV

 Used approach

 This study adopted the ACO algorithm (Ant Colony Optimization).
 The ants always use the most optimized path to search for resources.
 Ants make several round trips between the anthill and the location of the resources.
 Then they leave a trail of pheromones on their path.
 This algorithm considers the mostly used path as the shortest and the one containing the higher quantity of pheromones.
 The longer paths will have the lowest pheromones quantities and be less used by the ant colony.
 The authors of the article have made a mathematical formula out of the ants behaviour.
 Then, they modified this formula to use it with electric vehicles by replacing the quantity of pheromones, data impacting the path choice for the ants, with the cost of the travel (road toll + charging cost).